 |43||Steelers vs. Cardinals||Steelers -6.5||Steelers -5.5||Steelers -6.5||(Cardinals) Win|

 Sportsbooks release NFL futures odds pretty much as soon the confetti is falling to mark the end of the previous football season.
 There are many ways to wager on NFL futures, but picking the outright winner of the Super Bowl is definitely the most popular.
 During the offseason and preseason, you'll be able to get a nice plus-money price on basically any team in the NFL, as there is so much uncertainty around what will happen next year.

 Super Bowl Futures odds will usually look like this:

-This means that if you wagered on Baltimore at that price, you would need to bet $110 to profit $100 on the Ravens winning the Super Bowl.
+This means that if you wagered on the Chiefs at that price, you would need to bet $180 to profit $100 on Mahomes & Co. pulling off the repeat.

 All the odds seen above are in American format.
 Should you find decimal format or fractional format easier to read, simply convert the odds using our simple odds converter tool.